MrCornau/HowToFindLeadUsersOnline-Fast/README.md

 ```

 2. Semantic Search

-With the help of a semantic search, another attempt was made to filter the data corpus (find documents that fit together thematically).
-Here, the approach was based on an article by [Rajput (2020)](https://www.kaggle.com/ajitrajput/semantic-search-engine-using-nlp).
-First, a Tf-IDF (Term frequency-Inverse Document Frequency) model was created using the corpus.
+   With the help of a semantic search, another attempt was made to filter the data corpus (to find thematically related documents).
+The approach was based on an article by [Rajput (2020)](https://www.kaggle.com/ajitrajput/semantic-search-engine-using-nlp).
+First, a Tf-IDF (Term frequency-Inverse Document Frequency) model was built using the corpus.
 The model prioritizes the words from each document or comment that are most relevant to the context.
-Using a Latent Semantic Indexing (LSI) model, semantic principal components of the individual documents are then analyzed to find semantically related groups.
-For example, the term car belongs to a semantic concept that also includes words such as driving, traffic jam, tires, etc. This analysis uses factors such as the combinatorics of words used and is thus very similar to the Word2Vec model.
-Through this model, thematic similar documents can then be found without necessarily using the same word.
-In contrast to a rule-based approach, this can save a lot of time, since topic-specific words do not have to be collected.
-In our experiments, we were able to filter the corpus thematically.
-This can be especially useful when searching developer forums such as GitHub or trending forums.
-However, the attempt to search for posts in which lead users report on their innovations did not work as well as we had hoped.
+A Latent Semantic Indexing (LSI) model is then used to analyze the semantic principal components of each document to find semantically related groups.
+For example, the term car belongs to a semantic concept that also includes words such as driving, traffic jam, tires, etc. This analysis uses factors such as the combinatorics of the words used and is thus very similar to the Word2Vec model.
+This model can be used to find thematically similar documents without necessarily using the same word.
+In contrast to a rule-based approach, this can save a lot of time since topic-specific words do not need to be collected.
+In our experiments, it was possible to filter the corpus thematically.
+This can be particularly useful when searching developer forums such as GitHub or trending forums.
+However, trying to search for posts where leading users talk about their innovations did not work as well as we had hoped.
 Here, the results of the rule-based approach were better.

 Semantic search offers great potential for future work, especially since it is possible to search for topics in a corpus even without labeled data.